parcio/haura/docs/src/betree/build.md

 #### Integration

-Due to the implementatio of tests a large amount of memory is taken up during the integration tests affecting the remaining system considerably, please be aware that the tests will consume several GiB of memory of available space
+Due to the implementation of tests a large amount of memory is taken up during the integration tests affecting the remaining system considerably, please be aware that the tests will consume several GiB of memory of available space